Have you ever wondered how many colors together make the images you see on your TV?

 Thus, by controlling the intensities of the red, green, and blue subpixels, modern TVs can display millions and even billions of colours.

-The more precisely these subpixels are controlled, the more detailed and vibrant the images on your TV screen can be.
+The more precisely these subpixels are controlled, the more detailed and vibrant the images on your TV screen are.

-For example, OLED TVs can completely shut off their subpixels, resulting in true blacks, while LCDs attempt to achieve a similar effect through local dimming.
+For example, OLED TVs can completely shut off their individual pixels, resulting in true blacks, while LED LCD TVs attempt to achieve a similar effect through local dimming.

 Conclusion